 Not a big fan of cards and prefer to use cash for everyday expenses?
 The envelope system may be the perfect fit for you.
 In a nutshell, you’d transfer the amount you budget for savings to the appropriate account, pay your bills, and place what’s left in envelopes labeled by their intended use.
 Funds can be moved between envelopes, but once they’re empty, your spending stops until the next budget cycle.

-The envelope system can be highly beneficial if you frequently overdraw your account from making everyday purchases.
+This system can be highly beneficial if you frequently overdraw your account from making everyday purchases.
 It also eliminates the need to track every penny of your disposable income spent on “wants” as it’s much easier to see where you stand with cash in hand than to keep track of account balances that may not reflect what you’ve actually spent.

 If the idea of having that much cash on hand doesn’t sit well with you, try opening an account solely for your disposable income.
 Request a debit card and set up account alerts to avoid overspending.